jacklatrobe/progress-knight/README.md

 ## 6/20/2021 - camerongott
 ### CHANGELOG
--renamed Basic Hand Tools to become Basic Farm Tools
+ - renamed Basic Hand Tools to become Basic Farm Tools
--reduced first-level job item requirements from job level 20 to job level 10, so that they now unlock at the same time as the higher-tier job and present a choice for the player
-    of whether to promote or continue investing in the current career
+ - reduced first-level job item requirements from job level 20 to job level 10, so that they now unlock at the same time as the higher-tier job and present a choice for the player of whether to promote or continue investing in the current career
--added Farmer job items
+ - added Farmer job items
--removed Concentration requirement for Unusual Insight to fix the header row height issue
+ - removed Concentration requirement for Unusual Insight to fix the header row height issue

 Shop requirements are, in their current state, a little confusing.
 Today I'll begin the process of cleaning up and clarifying which item is being displayed in the required row, what
 all the requirements are, and clarifying item tooltips to describe specific effects.

 ## 6/17/2021 - camerongott
+### CHANGELOG
--add Flow skill to Mind
+- add Flow skill to Mind

 ## 6/16/2021 - camerongott
 ### CHANGELOG
--added two new skills to aid Order progression and magic progression
+ - added two new skills to aid Order progression and magic progression
--added Trade Psychology skill
+ - added Trade Psychology skill
--significantly reduced XP requirements for Order jobs
+ - significantly reduced XP requirements for Order jobs
--added sassy placeholder tooltips
+ - added sassy placeholder tooltips
--introduced a lot of CSS bugs
+ - introduced a lot of CSS bugs

 Initial github.io release.